 The graph above shows the filament thickness for test number 3, for the most part the thickness stays between the set range of 1.75 mm ± 50 μm.

-Figures 11 shows a close-up of the created filament whereas Figure 12 displays the spool created with the settings for test number 3.
-Both figures can be seen on the next page.
+Figure 11 shows a close-up of the created filament whereas Figure 12 displays the spool created with the settings for test number 3.

 The figure above shows filament that looks good, the surface has a smooth texture and the filament is round with a solid diameter.